kederrac/simpleapp/README.md

-Simple flask app with a one page.
+Simple flask app with one page.